dwhiffing/semi-charmed-kind-of-dice/notes1.md

 Scavenger: Gain x currency each time you submit
 Die Hard: gain extra currency each submit based on how many lives you have left
-Collector: Gain extra currency based on dice variety
+Collector: Gain extra currency based on dice variety gains lives over time with interest, sell for lives

-# dice upgrades
+# dice upgrades (stickers)

+vampire: when this face is submitted, gain 1 life (legendary)
-Wild card: Makes face count as best possible value fore scoring.
+wild: Makes face count any number (legendary)
-Split Face: adds +/-x, face counts as that value as well as +/-x Clover Face: When this face is submitted, adds x currency Reroll Face: when this face is submitted, gain a goal reroll Vampiric Face: when face is submitted, gain x lives
+reroll: when this face is submitted, gain a goal reroll (rare)
+split: value on this face can be off by 1 to satisfy goals (rare)
+clone: face counts as 2 instances of its value (uncommon,rare)
+multi: face adds multi when submitted (uncommon,rare)
+base: fade adds base score when submitted(common,uncommon,rare)
+number: makes face count as this number in addition to its existing value (common)